 What is a Cochlear Implant?

 A Cochlear implant (CI) is a surgically implanted electronic device that provides a sense of sound to a person who is profoundly deaf or severely hard of hearing.
 The cochlear implant is often referred to as a bionic ear.
-Unlike hearing aids, the cochlear implant does not amplify sound.
+Unlike hearing aids, the cochlear implant does not simply amplify sound.
 Instead, it works by directly stimulating any functioning auditory nerves inside the cochlea with electrical impulses.